DemISee1/3040-Assignment-3/README.md

 - Parameters
 The API endpoint accepts A query Strign parameter.
-    - for the source currency (from),
+    - the the source currency (from),
     - the target (to)currency for conversion,
     - the amount to be converted that refers to the source currency.

 ## Resources